Honesto Ongtioco

 Honesto "Nes" Flores Ongtioco (born October 17, 1948) is a Filipino bishop of the Catholic Church.
-He served as the first Bishop of Cubao from August 28, 2003 until his retirement on December 3, 2024.
+He served as the first Bishop of Cubao from 2003 to 2024.

-Prior to his position to Cubao, he previously served as the rector of Pontifical Filipino College from 1997 to June 18, 1998 and second Bishop of Balanga in Bataan from June 1998 to August 28, 2003.
-He also served as apostolic administrator of the Diocese of Malolos from May 12, 2018 to August 21, 2019.

 Early life and education

 Honesto Flores Ongtioco was born on October 17, 1948, at San Fernando, Pampanga.
-He studied elementary at St. Scholastica's Academy and high school at Don Bosco Academy.
-In 1958, he had seminary training at San Jose Seminary.
-Three years after studying philosophy in 1964, he took theology at the Loyola School of Theology in Ateneo de Manila University.
-Ongtioco earned a master's degree in Organization Development and Planning in 1983 at the Southeast Asian Interdisciplinary Development Institute in Manila.
+He attended high school at Don Bosco Academy.
+He also attended the Loyola School of Theology in Ateneo de Manila University.

-In 1984, he went to the United States to take renewal courses on Liturgy and Spirituality at St. John's University in New York City.
-After taking renewal courses, he went to Rome in 1987 where he obtained a licentiate in Sacred Theology from the Pontifical University of Saint Thomas Aquinas.
+In 1987 he obtained a licentiate in Sacred Theology from the Pontifical University of Saint Thomas Aquinas.

 Ministry

 Priesthood (1972–1998)

 On December 8, 1972, Ongtioco was ordained to the priesthood by San Fernando bishop Emilio Cinense y Abera at the Cathedral of Our Lady of the Assumption in Pampanga.

 After his ordination, Ongtioco was given several assignments within the Archdiocese of San Fernando.
-He served as spiritual director, professor, rector, and other positions in Mother of Good Counsel Minor Seminary, University of the Assumption, and other educational institutions.
+He served as spiritual director, professor, rector, and other positions in Mother of Good Counsel Minor Seminary, and University of the Assumption.
 He was also appointed as parochial vicar of the Holy Rosary Parish in Angeles City from 1974 to 1975 and at St. Peter and Paul Parish in Apalit from 1975 to 1977.
 In 1975, he was also the acting parish priest of St. Catherine of Alexandria Parish in Porac and acting director of St. Catherine Academy in Apalit.

 On March 21, 1992, Ongtioco was invested as honorary prelate.
 Five years later, he was appointed as rector of the Pontificio Collegio Filippino in Rome, Italy.